The Queen’s Statement Challenges Harry and Meghan to Speak Up—Again

 The difference in age is the stark differential: younger people are pro-Harry and Meghan, and older people are pro-the queen.

-Plenty of people hate Piers Morgan’s rabid anti-Meghan invective (which has now led to his firing by ITV), but some Brits—especially older people— identify closely with the monarchy, and, odd as it may seem, may have taken personal offense at Harry and Meghan’s claims it is racist.
+Plenty of people hate Piers Morgan’s fierce anti-Meghan invective (which has now led to him leaving ITV), but some Brits—especially older people— identify closely with the monarchy, and, odd as it may seem, may have taken personal offense at Harry and Meghan’s claims it is racist.

 Harry and Meghan, the queen seems to be saying, it’s over to you.